borntofrappe/playground/borntofrappe/README.md

 - [x] update Design Guide/Icons (remember currentColor and default sizes)

-- [ ] revisit navigation component and animation
+- [x] revisit navigation component and animation

-- [ ] design icon and logos for the website (png, favicon...)
+- [x] design icon for the website (png)

 - [ ] write copy for the landing page

-- [ ] design a pattern with SVG syntax to fill the whitespace
+- [ ] consider decorations for the landing page

 ## Index